Teaching Growth. Teaching Green

 Mum and Dad were both keen gardeners; mum loved her ornamentals and I was often called outside to help with the weeding.
 I remember Dad straining grapes through old (clean!) tights in the kitchen to make wine or pottering around in the greenhouse he inherited.

 My first teenage weekend job was working in a village greengrocers filling customers bags with fruit and veg, and I’ll never forget spending a hot, sweaty summer sideshooting and defoliating tomatoes in one of the many greenhouses on a local farm.
 After I left home I grew herbs in containers that could be moved from house to house.
 Looking back, fruit and veg were always in my life.

 As a result, when our youngest child started school, I began thinking of a change of career .
 I returned to full-time education as a mature student and studied horticulture, returning once more in 2017 to higher education to increase my skills as well as undertake a professional development course in Transformative Community Education.
 As a result of everything I’ve learnt, we’re now doing our best to ‘live the life’ of self sufficiency but it’s easier said than done with the juggle of our own teens, work and life in general.

 What we do

 The Greenside Up office and gardens are based between Carlow and Kilkenny, 100 km south of Dublin and 1,000 feet up in the hills.
 As a result Greenside Up travels to wherever people want to learn – in their own homes, gardens, allotments or communities, thus helping to keep their carbon footprint as low as possible.

-As well as working with customers in their own gardens, Dee has run workshops privately or via the Carlow/Kilkenny Education Training Board for Family Resource Centres, community and parish centres, private guest houses, the HSE, Rural Development, Kilkenny Leader Partnership and Ossary Youth.
+Dee works with customers in their own gardens, as well as out in the community, offering private or publicly funded workshops in Family Resource Centres, community and parish centres, private guest houses, the HSE, Rural Development, Kilkenny Leader Partnership and Ossary Youth.
 A portfolio of Dee’s community garden activities can be found here.